MishaVyb/weather-collector/README.md

 ## Features
-- Fetching list of world's largest cities from third-party API.
+- Fetching world's largest cities from third-party API.
 - Fetching weather for provided cities from third-party API and store data into database.
 - Easy to configurate cities at `cities.json` file.
 Only name is required.
-- Report last and average temperature for every cities.
+- Making report for last and average temperature for every city.

 ## Built With
 ![](https://img.shields.io/badge/python-3.10.4-blue)